 This is the fifth call for Statements of Community Need for new and existing National Research Facilities that will support excellent engineering and physical sciences research.
 Previously known as mid-range facilities, these facilities provide leading edge capabilities and technique development at a national level and/or access to European research facilities.

-The UKRI Energy Programme, led by EPSRC, would like to advise UK researchers to the developments within the Nuclear Energy University Programs (NEUP) US/UK Collaborative Funding Opportunity.
+The UKRI Energy Programme, led by EPSRC, would like to encourage the participation of UK researchers in the current United States Department of Energy (DoE) Nuclear Energy University Program (NEUP) programme.